lspecian/vexfs/docs/implementation/VEXFS_V2_INFRASTRUCTURE_BREAKTHROUGH_EXECUTIVE_SUMMARY.md

 ---

-## Infrastructure Status: ✅ PRODUCTION READY
+## Infrastructure Status: 🔄 DEVELOPMENT READY

 **The VexFS v2.0 infrastructure breakthrough is complete.
 The system is ready for production deployment and advanced feature development.**